Member since 2010

 The dance holdings of the Theatre Collection constitute one of the largest collections in this country.
 Among the dance special collections are, to name but a few, the George Chaffée collection of books, libretti, prints, and drawings on the history of ballet; the Edwin Binney, 3rd, collection of prints and books on ballet; the Sergeyev collection of manuscript choreographies documenting the Russian ballet of the late Imperial period; the Rose Winter and Marian Hannah Winter Memorial collection on popular entertainment; the William Como/Dance Magazine collection on contemporary dance; the Mona Inglesby collection on the International Ballet Company; the George Balanchine archive; the E. Virginia Williams/Boston Ballet collection; the Stravinsky-Diaghilev Foundation collection; the Howard D. Rothschild bequest on the Ballets Russes; dozens of Bakst and Goncharova-Larionov designs; the magnificent John Milton and Ruth Neils Ward Collection of music for dance and music for the theatre, which includes thousands of ballet libretti; the Joseph E. Marks Collection relating to Ted Shawn and Jacob's Pillow; the papers of Violette Verdy; the papers of Vera Zorina (Birgitta Hartwig) and the papers of Stella Bloch.

 The Harvard Theatre Collection is open to all, regardless of institutional affiliation.
-Please contact curator Luke Dennis with questions or to schedule a visit!

 back to top